IssaDia/portfolio-vscode/README.md

 ## Why These Technologies?

-I chose React
+I selected React and Next.js for this project primarily due to their exceptional performance capabilities and the simplicity of deployment, particularly with Vercel.

-Technical Watch
+## Technical Watch

 - [Grafikart's tutorial for window resizing in JS] (https://youtu.be/JV7M9utl5QQ?si=535yJ8EQra6JjoCs)